Why parcelLab?

 Discover why parcelLab is the go-to post-purchase partner for top retailers across the globe

-Online return fraud is a deceptive practice where individuals exploit an ecommerce business’s return policy and procedures for (unfair and illegal) personal gain.
+eCommerce return fraud is a deceptive practice where individuals exploit a retailer’s return policy and procedures for (unfair and illegal) personal gain.
 In many cases, fraudulent returns involve tactics in which individuals procure goods without genuinely purchasing them.

 At a broader level, return fraud doesn’t just apply to online retail.
 Those who commit fraud can do it across multiple channels.
 For instance, someone may initiate an offline return for a fraudulent online purchase.

-Needless to say, return fraud has serious ramifications for retailers, and they’re becoming increasingly problematic, particularly with issues like inflation and shrinking profit margins.
+Needless to say, return fraud has serious ramifications for retailers.
+It’s becoming increasingly problematic, particularly with issues like inflation and shrinking profit margins.

 Sometimes referred to as “wear and return,” wardrobing is the practice of purchasing an item, using it once or for a short duration, and then returning it for a full refund, claiming it as unused.